nidhiddn/testDeck/README.md

 testDeck
 ========

-This is a test deck for publishing a slidify document.
+This is a test deck for publishing a slidify presentation.

 Fork this repo.